-Grantees are required to submit annual evaluation reports and quarterly progress reports that are consistent with the project's goal and objective(s).
-Keep in mind that the final evaluation will consider the entire project, beginning to end.
-It should not be viewed as what is done after the project's completion, but as an integral element in the project's planning, design, and implementation.
-An effective ongoing plan that evaluates milestones quarterly lends to making informed decisions about needed changes.
+Grantees are required to submit bi-annual evaluation reports that are consistent with the project's goal and objective(s).
+Keep in mind that the final evaluation will consider the entire project, beginning to end and should not be viewed as what is done after the project's completion, but as an integral element in the project's planning, design, and implementation.
+An effective ongoing plan that evaluates milestones quarterly lends itself to making informed decisions about needed changes.